 In July 2023, Germany released its 2024 draft budget, which indicated the BMZ budget would decrease by 5.3% from EUR12.2 billion (US$13.3 billion) in 2023 to EUR11.5 billion (US$12.6 billion) in 2024.
 Projections suggested that by 2027, the budget is expected further decrease to EUR10.4 billion (US$11.4 billion).

 The BMZ’s budget (see table) is composed of different budget envelopes, including:

-The German government’s fiscal year runs from January to December.
-The chart depicts the regular budget decision-making process:
+The German government’s fiscal year runs from January to December:

 - February/March: Cabinet agrees on caps for federal and ministerial budgets.
 In March, the BMF publishes caps for the federal budget and individual ministerial budgets.
-At this point, major decisions on increases in ODA and the overall funding allocation are made by key stakeholders including the Finance Minister, with input from the BMZ.
+At this point, major decisions on increases in ODA and overall funding allocations are made by key stakeholders, including the Finance Minister, with input from the BMZ.
 In 2023, the announcement of the budget caps was delayed due to disagreements in the budget negotiations.

 - April-June: Negotiations within ministries.
 Ministries develop their budgets in April and submit them to the BMF.
 Allocations to individual international organizations are determined during this period.
 In parallel, between April and August, the BMZ plans its bilateral spending and multilateral funding envelopes.

 - June: Draft budget and medium-term financial planning.
 The Cabinet negotiates the budget and publishes the final government’s budget draft in June before parliament’s summer break.
 Key players in this period are the Chancellery, the BMF, and the BMZ.